 Let's dig deeper into why these three focuses should be core to your go-to-market strategy and the efforts of your teams.

-1. Understand Where Demand is Coming From in 2025
+1. Understand Where Demand is Coming From in 2025 and 2026

 Don’t Stop Investing in Understanding Your Customers

-The worst kind of scenario you face in 2025 is losing market share because of a lack of information, which leads to taking the wrong actions, and losing relevance among your customer base.
+The worst kind of scenario you face is losing market share because of a lack of information, which leads to taking the wrong actions, and losing relevance among your customer base.
 Remember, it can take decades to recover market share that was lost over just a year or two, so tread carefully.

 Qualitative and quantitative customer usage and attitude (U&A) research will provide you with this information.
 We recommend you first lean into qualitative research to understand more deeply what is influencing customer behaviors, especially as market conditions are shifting.
+This should be followed with Quantitative research to validate finding and provide statistical relevance of various activities.

 2. Update Your Merchandising Strategy